-IV-2.
-The scope of this RPP covers the transport and in-transit storage of gamma radiography sources duly housed in their approved shielded containers/devices.
-LMN Industrial Gamma Radiographers transports its own gamma radiography devices once a month.
-The packages used are all of Type A and Type B(U).
-Almost all packages transported by the firm are category II-YELLOW.
+IV-1.
+This RPP covers the transport and storage in transit of gamma radiography sources in their shielded devices.
+LMN Industrial Gamma Radiographers transports these gamma radiography devices on most working days.
+The packages used are all of Type A and Type B(U) and almost all are category II-YELLOW.
 The maximum TI encountered is 1.0.
-LMN Industrial Gamma Radiographers has a delivery van that transports the packages to the carrier or to the radiography sites.
+LMN Industrial Gamma Radiographers has a van that transports the packages to and from radiography sites.

-IV-3.
-The RPP will be managed by Mr./Ms. X, who is trained in radiation protection.
+IV-2.
+The RPP is managed by Mr./Ms. X, who is a suitably qualified person.
 Mr./Ms. X will ensure that all of the elements of the RPP are implemented, including:

-(b) Assessment of worker exposures, if necessary, by individual monitoring or workplace monitoring;
+- (a) Training of workers and implementation of proper work procedures; - (b) Assessment of worker exposures by individual monitoring or workplace monitoring; - (c) Emergency procedures.

-IV-4.
-The role of the radiographer is to prepare packages (i.e., radiograph devices containing sealed sources) for transport and to transport these packages including the following tasks:
+IV-3.
+The role of the radiographer is to prepare packages (i.e. radiograph devices containing sealed sources) for transport and to transport these packages including the following tasks:

-(a) Complete transport documents;
+- (a) Complete transport documents;

-- (b) Measure dose rates and TI;
+- (b) Measure dose rates and the TI;

-- (c) Complete and apply package labels and markings;
+- (c) Complete and affix package labels and markings;

 - (d) Load packages on to the vehicle;

 - (e) Segregate and secure packages;

 - (f) Implement emergency procedures, if appropriate.